AdobeDocs/commerce-marketplace/src/pages/guides/sellers/extension-update-information.md

 You can then do one of the following:

--  Update the extension price, support tier price, or installation price ONLY, and then submit.
+-  Update the product price, support tier price, or installation price ONLY, and then submit.
 These changes will bypass marketing review and update the information in the store.
 -  Update any other field (or pricing and any other field) and submit.
 This will put the extension back into the queue for marketing review.

 <InlineAlert variant="info" slots="text"/>